OnBeep/pyflite/README.md

 NOTE
 ====
-This was thrown together in a day so use at your own risk ;) In all seriousness I'm going to be maintaining this on a regular basis.
+This was thrown together in a day so use at your own risk